Senior Associate Dean

 File a Criminal Complaint with ASU Police

-If you feel that you have been treated unjustly by a professor, you as a student have rights.
-Click here to access the steps outlined in the college Academic Grievance Process in order to resolve such a problem.
+If you believe you have been treated unjustly by a professor, you as a student have rights.
+Review the college Academic Grievance Process to understand the steps that can lead to resolving such issues.

 A mark of "I" (incomplete) is given by the instructor when you are otherwise doing acceptable work but are unable to complete the course because of illness or other conditions beyond your control.
 You are required to arrange with the instructor for the completion of the course requirements.
-The arrangement is recorded on the Request for Grade of Incomplete form.
+The arrangement is recorded on the Incomplete Grade Request form.
 Do not reregister or pay fees to complete the course.
 You have one calendar year from the date the mark of "I" is recorded to complete the course.
 When you complete the course, the instructor must submit an online grade change request.
-If you receive an "I" in an undergraduate course in the fall 1983 or thereafter, your grade will be automatically changed to a failing grade "E" if you do not complete the course within one calendar year.
+If you receive an "I" in an undergraduate course, your grade will be automatically changed to a failing grade "E" if you do not complete the course within one calendar year.
 If you receive an "I" in a graduate course (500-level or above) your "I" grade will become a permanent part of your transcript if you do not complete the course within one year, and you will have to reregister and pay fees to repeat the course for credit.
 Marks of "I" are changed to a grade of "E" (0.00) for purposes of evaluating graduation requirements for undergraduate students.
 Granting of a grade of Incomplete is at the discretion of the faculty member.

-If you have a complaint against another student or personal situation, the Student Advocacy office of the ASU Downtown Phoenix campus can provide assistance and guidance in fixing your situation.
+If you have a complaint against another student or personal situation, the Student Advocacy and Assistance office can provide guidance in resolving your situation.

 As a student, information about you is protected under FERPA (Family Educational Rights & Privacy Act).
 For instance, a parent cannot call to inquire about your grades unless you have already filed the appropriate paperwork giving such permission.

-It is expected that all students will conduct themselves in a civic and ethical manner.
-Your behavior and actions, however, might not adhere to the ASU Student Code of Conduct.
+All students are expected to conduct themselves in a civic and ethical manner.
+Your behavior and actions must adhere to the ASU Student Code of Conduct.